+At five, Kyle was the size of tall two year-old or a short three year old.
+At 10, he's the size of a six-year-old.
+He’s little.
+He just is.
 Despite his size, he’s a healthy kid, although he didn’t have the greatest start in life.
 He was born with complex digestive problems and was orphaned at birth.
 Medical care and nutrition during his early years were marginal at best.
 We adopted him shortly after his third birthday.
 He was severely underweight and malnourished on the day we met.
-I’ve spent the last two years making sure his belly is full and trying to play catch up.

-I cringe each time someone asks how old Kyle is because the “wow, really?
-He’s such a little guy;” is getting harder to swallow as he gets older and is able to process what people are saying about his body.
-I tell him what a big boy he is because… well, that’s what moms of five year-olds do.
+I cringe each time someone asks how old Kyle is because the “Wow, really?
+He’s such a little guy” is getting harder to swallow as he gets older and is able to process what people are saying about his body.
+I tell him what a big boy he is because… well, I'm his mom and that's what I'm supposed to tell him.
 I find myself having to give him pep talks about differences more and more often because of the things that innocently fly out of people’s pie-holes.
 People who mean no harm whatsoever.

 What if my kid were chubby?
 Would people make the same comments?
 Out loud, in his presence?